How to Get Rid of Stuff

 The Anoka County Household Hazardous Waste Facility generally accepts: Automotive Products, Fuel (like old gasoline), Used Oil and Oil Filters, Antifreeze, Household Cleaners, Nail polish and removers, Mothballs, Lawn And Garden Products, Fire extinguishers, Pesticides, Fertilizers, Chemicals, Home Improvement Products, Driveway Sealers, Paints, Paint Thinners, Roofing Tar, Wood Preservatives.

-In 2019, the City of Fridley will have seven Residential Recycling Drop-off Events to collect appliances and electronics, mattresses, carpeting, tires and other bulky waste items which are difficult to get rid of responsibly.
+In 2020, the City of Fridley will have six Residential Recycling Drop-off Events to collect appliances and electronics, mattresses, carpeting, tires and other bulky waste items which are difficult to get rid of responsibly.
 Some items, like mattresses, TVs larger than 30", CRT processors, over-sized monitors, huge console TVs, and certain quantities of some items will incur fees.
 Free secure paper shredding is also offered.

 Old Paint Recycling